Fuwayrit: Battle of Fuwayrit

 Intent on defending the coast from Bahraini intervention, Isa bin Tarif and Mubarak bin Ahmed preemptively arrived in Fuwayrit with troops in the first week of November.
 Mohammed bin Khalifa retorted by sending 7 small ships and 20 battils and advancing towards Fuwayrit by way of Zubarah.
 As the tensions worsened, the British dispatched several naval ships to blockade Al Bidda and wrote warning letters to Isa bin Tarif, Abdullah bin Ahmed and Mohammed bin Khalifa.
 Shortly after, Mohammed bin Khalifa's military general Ali bin Khalifa landed on the coast of Al Khor with 500 Bahraini troops under his command.
 The Bahraini forces were accompanied by the governors of al-Hasa and Qatif.
-The forces of Isa bin Tarif and Mubarak bin Ahmed numbered 600 troops and lacked any sort of cavalry units.
+The forces of Isa bin Tarif and Mubarak bin Ahmed numbered 600 troops and lacked any cavalry units.

 The decisive battle took place on 17 November 1847 near Fuwayrit.
 Isa bin Tarif's forces were defeated after he and eighty of his men were killed.
 After proclaiming victory, Mohammed bin Khalifa sent his warships to attack and demolish Al Bidda, and relocated most of its inhabitants to Bahrain.
 Afterwards, Abdullah bin Ahmed fled to Iran, while his son Mubarak bin Ahmed fled to Najd with 200 supporters.
 Mohammed bin Khalifa allowed 250 prisoners of war to settle on Kish Island.
 This was a defining point in Qatar's history, as Isa bin Tarif's death left a gap in the peninsula's leadership which was to be filled by the Al Thani family.
-Shortly after the battle, between 1848 and 1850, the Al Thani family relocated to Doha.
-This was proceeded by a landmark treaty signed between Mohammed bin Thani and the British government in 1868, in which Qatar's independence from Bahrain was acknowledged and in which Mohammed bin Thani was to be recognized as ruler of the Qatar Peninsula.
+Between 1848 and 1850, the Al Thani family relocated to Doha.
+This was proceeded by a landmark treaty signed between Mohammed bin Thani and the British government in 1868, in which Qatar's independence from Bahrain was acknowledged and in which Mohammed bin Thani was recognized as ruler of the Qatar Peninsula.

 Late 19th century

 In November 1879, there was a mass exodus of members of the Bu Kuwara tribe from Doha to Fuwayrit.
-The cause of the migration was tensions between the tribe and emir Jassim bin Mohammed, and was said to have been instigated by the Bahraini sheikh.
+The cause of the migration was tensions between the tribe and Emir Jassim bin Mohammed, and was said to have been instigated by the Bahraini sheikh.
 In 1881, they were joined by members of the Al Nuaim tribe.

 An 1890 British account records Fuwayrit as "A small walled town with several towers, 12 miles northwest of Ras Laffan, standing on a small khor; it has some white sand-hills immediately to the northward of it.
 The people of these towns are of the Al Bu Kuwara [Kuwari] tribe.
 At about 4 miles north of this place, a small village with several towers has been established by people from Wakra, and called Al Ghariyah.
 A small village with several towers, called ar Riyat, now stands about 2 miles north of Fuwairit and just to northward of the sand hills."